You are cordially invited...

-I am proud to announce that my artwork has been chosen to appear on the cover of Frontiers’ 38.1 issue (Spring 2017), along with two other pieces which will be highlighted in the journal.
+I am proud to announce that my artwork has been chosen to appear on the cover of Frontiers’ 38.1 issue (summer 2017), along with two other pieces which will be highlighted in the journal.
 Thank you to the editing team for this great opportunity to share my work!

 Read my blog entry, Hôm Nay, Hồn Này, to learn more about this cover piece.

 This summer, my work will be featured in the Artistic Vision segment of Coast Magazine!
 Coast is the monthly regional luxury lifestyle publication for tastemakers in Orange County.
 Each month this glossy magazine and its website offer informed and entertaining insights into the fascinating personalities of the area, along with the best in fashion, dining, architecture, interior design, arts and culture.

 Creating Art from your Stories: A Workshop with Trinh Mai